webplatform/docs/concepts/an_introduction_to_web_design/index.md

 ---
 title: an introduction to web design
-tags:
-  - Concept
-  - Pages
-readiness: 'Not Ready'
 notes:
   - 'Basically a stub, needs content'
+readiness: 'Not Ready'
 summary: 'Does designing for the web differ from designing a chair?
 No, it doesn''t.
 Both need to make usability, aesthetic and technic work together to serve the product pupose and its users.'
+tags:
+  - Concept
+  - Pages
 uri: 'concepts/an introduction to web design'

 ---
-# an introduction to web design

-## Summary
+## <span>Summary</span>

 Does designing for the web differ from designing a chair?
 No, it doesn't.
 Both need to make usability, aesthetic and technic work together to serve the product pupose and its users.

-## The design process
+## <span>The design process</span>

 When a designer conceives a chair, the designer needs to think about the technical requirements, the products aesthetic appearance and the ease of use for the user: